ycpcs/cs201-spring2022/resources/index.md

 This page has links to useful resources for the course.

 <div class="callout">
-<b>It it critical that you follow these instructions carefully and set up the environment EXACTLY as described.
+<b>It is critical that you follow these instructions carefully and set up the environment EXACTLY as described.
 </div>

 ## Java and IntelliJ